Satriale's pork store from The Sopranos

 In this scene, Tony has a flashback to the time when his father, Johnny Soprano, cut off Francis Satriale's pinky finger over a gambling debt.

-Despite being told to wait in the car, Tony goes into the store and witnesses his father carrying out the brutal act with a meat cleaver.
+Despite being told to wait in the car, Tony goes inside the store and witnesses his father carrying out the brutal act with a meat cleaver.

-According to Tony's psychiatrist, Dr. Melfi, his panic attacks may have originated from this event.
+Tony's psychiatrist, Dr. Melfi, believes that his panic attacks may have originated from this event.

 Episode 21, Season 6 - Made in America

-During the show's finale, Paulie Gualtieri sits outside of the store by himself, cutting a lonely figure.
-This is his last ever scene in The Sopranos.
+During the show's finale, Paulie Gualtieri sits outside the store by himself, cutting a lonely figure.
+This is his last scene in The Sopranos.

-The emptiness and lack of activity is almost saddening, as it drives home the fact that a lot has changed since the beginning of the series.
+The lack of activity is almost saddening, as it drives home the fact that a lot has changed since the first season.